GRIP FAQs

 • Keeping GRIP leaders informed of any classroom, student, or faculty issues or concerns

-Benefits for GRIP Guides:
+Benefits of GRIP Guides:

 • Tuition waiver for the course they are assisting with